We provide a wide range of cathodic protection (CP) services and solutions that prevent and control corrosion as a part of integrity management.

 Consultancy and Expertise

-Our vast experience within asset integrity management makes us capable of making qualified decisions and evaluations.
+Our vast experience within integrity management makes us capable of making qualified decisions and evaluations.
 This, in addition to our variety of specialists within areas ranging from materials technology, structural integrity to monitoring and inspection, makes us a preferred partner and supplier to the offshore industry.